aridjayarecipes/cutesrecipes.web.app/content/post/1969-easiest-way-to-prepare-any-night-of-the-week-stuffed-grape-leaves-with-oil.md

 - "Reduce the heat and leave it to be cooked"
 - "Remove the pot wait until it cools down"
 - "Flip over in a suitable serving dish"
-- "Note: incase od using the compressed grape leaves add lemon juice and pomegranate molasses on the last minutes before it's totally cooked"
+- "Note: incase od using the compressed grape leaves add lemon juice and pomegranate molasses on the last minutes before it&#39;s totally cooked"
 - "Made by:Tala Odaymat"
 categories:
 - Recipe